kpto/ClusterSheep/README.md

 Both `csiden` and `csclut` are just [SQLite](https://www.sqlite.org/index.html) database files, they can be opened by any SQLite browser, for example, [DB Browser for SQLite](https://sqlitebrowser.org/).

 Then, you can visualize the result by loading a finished session (right side of the flow).
-See section [Visualization](#usage-visualization) for detail.
+See section [Cluster viewer](#usage-cluster-viewer) for detail.

 <a name="usage"></a>
 ## Usage